marwynnsomridhivej/short-answers/problems/problem3.md

 amount of space taken up by something like this can add up if you want to see how long many functions take.

-A solution to this is to implement a function that accepts a function that accepts another function as its argument.
+A solution to this is to implement a function that accepts another function as its argument.
 That way, we can recycle the code to calculate how long a function runs.

 Write a function that functions as described in the above paragraph.
 It should take another function as its only argument (in this case, the function will be